LukasHromadnik/FEL-UI-SZZ/PAL/10-search_trees.md

 AVL tree is a BST with additional properties which keep it acceptably balanced.

-There are two integers associated with each node: the depth of the lest and the depth of the right subtree of the node.
-Where depth of an empty node is $-1$.
+There are two integers associated with each node: the depth of the last and the depth of the right subtree of the node.
+Where the depth of an empty node is $-1$.

 **AVL Rule.** The difference of the heights of the left and the right subtree may be only $-1$ or 0 or 1 in each node of the tree.